hoboarts/birka-test/README.md

 - Infinitely loading of paybutton (press update button in your browser). \
 Pending server response of *_NOT_FOR_AD_NAME_* bank (Ukraine).
 - Adding management for product's image files.
-- Visual appearance of app elaboration.
+- Landing page, elaboration of visual appearance of the app.